 Quick & Easy Chicken Penne Timpano - quickly turn leftover pasta and tomato sauce into a delicious "pasta pie" using frozen puff pastry with this simple, easy recipe.

-- About 4 cups leftover pasta and tomato sauce
+- 6 cups leftover pasta and tomato sauce

 - 2 cups baby spinach leaves

-- op with the remaining half of the cooked pasta and sauce and the Parmesan cheese.
+- Top with the remaining half of the cooked pasta and sauce and the Parmesan cheese.

 - Top with the remaining sheet of puff pastry.

 - Brush the top with an egg wash of desired.